SamanthaBooth81/foody-family/README.md

 17. Now add our Heroku host name into allowed hosts in our settings.py file, APP_NAME.herokuapp.com, and then also add 'localhost' so the app can also run locally.

-18. Finally, to complete the first deployment set up of the skelleton app, create a Procfile so that Heroku knows how to run the project.
+18. Finally, to complete the first deployment set up of the skeleton app, create a Procfile so that Heroku knows how to run the project.
 Within this file add the following:
 web: gunicorn foody_family.wsgi
 Web tells Heroku to allow web traffic, whilst gunicorn is the server installed earlier, a web services gateway interface server (wsgi).
 This is a standard that allows Python services to integrate with web servers.